 - Appellate Practice Guide.
-A thorough manual of appellate practice prepared by the Appellate Lawyer Representatives. - Perfecting Your Appeal.
+A thorough manual of appellate practice prepared by the Appellate Lawyer Representatives and practice resources such as sample brief and excerpts of record. - Perfecting Your Appeal.
 You can view this video for free at www.ca9.uscourts.gov or purchase it from the clerk's office for \$15.00.